czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 He had finally been released with the admission of new evidence.
 No one had decided to dash his expectations by apologizing.
 Legally, he was free.
 Practically, he had no money, no food, and most importantly no convictions.
 He had run off in search of them, run off in search of something to do, and all he had found so far was a passion for running and an unfixable love of someone purely theoretical.

 It had been hours since he had seen anyone else.
 The last was a sleeping farmer, hat tilted over his eyes, emitting strangely soothing snoring sounds through distorted nostrils.
-They reminded James of a story one of his fellow convicts---he hesitated to call them friends---had told him.
+They reminded James of a story one of his fellow convicts—he hesitated to call them friends—had told him.
 Like all stories they told each other, it was criminal in nature.
 The man in question was thoroughly annoyed by the sounds his wife made in her sleep.
-He had called them cries of the children of Satan, and one night, taken beyond the point of control (which in this man was not a very distant journey, this being his seventh distinct crime) he took the nearest sharp object---a pencil---and stabbed out her tongue.
+He had called them cries of the children of Satan, and one night, taken beyond the point of control (which in this man was not a very distant journey, this being his seventh distinct crime) he took the nearest sharp object—a pencil—and stabbed out her tongue.

 The thrilling tale was interrupted by someone's sudden cry.